aws/aws-eks-best-practices/content/security/docs/network.md

 #### Setup Instructions
-1. Start by following the same [setup instructions](https://aws.github.io/aws-eks-best-practices/security/docs/network/#setup-instructions) outlined above to complete the following:
+1. Start by following the same [setup instructions in this section](#acm-private-ca-with-cert-manager) to complete the following:
 * Create a Private CA
 * Install cert-manager
 * Install the issuer plugin